Kolisi Watches On As Racing Take Top 14 Summit With Stade Francais Win - UrduPoint

 Pau failed to leapfrog Racing losing 35-16 to Bayonne, a first defeat to the Basques since 2005.

-Perpignan moved from the bottom spot, beating Montpellier, who were 13th in the table, 23-16 thanks to English winger Ali Crossdale's acrobatic 71st-minute try.

-According to the specialist website Rugbyrama, Montpellier has handed controversial former France head coach Bernard Laporte an offer to take over as director of rugby and help Cockerill.
+According to specialist website Rugbyrama, Montpellier have handed controversial former France head coach Bernard Laporte an offer to take over as director of rugby and help Cockerill.

 Laporte resigned from his position as French Rugby Federation president in January after being found guilty of favouritism in awarding a shirt sponsorship contract for the national side to Mohed Altrad, Montpellier's billionaire owner.